 If you keep a time-specific calendar for all major things in a day, include time specifically for job search tasks.
 If you do not keep a time-specific calendar, it is probably time to start.

-Keeping a calendar is a great way to keep your life on track, not be late, be productive and not forget about appointments, meetings, classes, work schedules, and even job searching.
+Keeping a calendar is a great way to keep your life on track, be on time, be productive, and not forget about appointments, meetings, classes, work schedules, and even job searching.

 I have always kept a calendar, but I have never put “to-do” tasks on it – until now.
-I have designated an hour most days of the week to specifically dedicate to my job search.
-This time can be used finding new people to connect with at some of my target companies; it could be used to search databases and company websites for potential jobs, and applying for jobs.
+I have designated an hour most days of the week to specifically dedicate to my job search (this could also be a useful method in the intern/co-op search).
+This time can be used finding new people to connect with at some of my target companies; it could also be used to search databases and company websites for potential jobs and applying for jobs.

 On a side note: I have also added in times for working out, writing blog posts, and other “to-do” tasks.